bugraonal/randomDAGgenerator/README.md

 There are various randomization parameters in the code for distrubution and connectivity.
 These can also be modified.

 This was written to benchmark different memory architectures for a custom processor.

+The script will create a Graphviz file for the graph generation along with a PDF containing the generated graph.